Easy Halloween Recipes

 Easy Hassle-Free Snacks For Kids

-If you love putting a cute themed snack in your child’s lunchbox, or if your child is zoom schooling and you want to make an extra special snack for them but without much work – we have two great options for you!
-We found these fun ideas from The Chirping Moms blog.
+If you love putting a cute themed snack in your child’s lunchbox, or if your child is zoom schooling and you want to make an extra special snack for them but without much work – we have a great options for you!
+We found this fun idea from a mom blog- Mama Cheaps– easy ideas for busy moms.

 Ghost String Cheese